bean-mhm/beva/README.md

 Here's what beva does and doesn't do:

+- beva uses RAII.
+Object wrappers have a static `create()` function instead of constructors to be able to return errors.
+Upon success, this function returns a shared pointer of the associated type.
+The destructor will try to delete the underlying Vulkan object if possible.

 - beva provides comments containing links to the Khronos manual on top of every wrapper struct, class, or function.